-Finding the best wood flooring for your home can feel like looking for a needle in a haystack.
-But, thankfully, it’s really not that hard as long as you know where to look and have a good idea of what you want.
+Finding the best hardwood flooring for your home can feel like looking for a needle in a haystack.
+But, thankfully, it’s not too difficult if you know where to look and have a good idea of what you want.

 As wood flooring experts, we’re here to help you make the right decision for your flooring.
-There’s a lot of options, and while we’re definitely biased towards reclaimed wood floors, we’ll cover all types of wood in this post.
-There’s a lot out there, and we want to make sure that you are well informed on all the options.
+There are a lot of options, and while we’re definitely biased towards reclaimed wood floors, we’ll cover all types of wood in this post.
+There’s a lot out there, and we want to make sure that you are well informed on how to choose hardwood flooring.

 Pros and Cons of Unfinished Hardwood Flooring

 We already know that unfinished hardwood floors will offer some of the most customizable finishes, but there are a few other ups and downs to using unfinished hardwood.
 Here they are: